-Academic structure, teaching phases, and curriculum for BScN at Deggendorf Institute of Technology (DIT) — BSc Nursing (International) — English Entry with Built-in German.
+Academic structure, teaching phases, and curriculum for B.Sc.
+Nursing at Deggendorf Institute of Technology (DIT).

 BSc Nursing (International) — B.Sc.
 Pflege International, 8 Semesters, English Entry Semesters 1–3 with Built-in German A2→B2, DIT Deggendorf, Bavaria (Zero Tuition, March Start)